 There are a number of crypto exchanges that do not issue 1099 forms nor collect KYC data for most small traders including:

-As well as this, many of these exchanges aren't legally allowed to operate in the US and many other countries as they don't meet regulation requirements.
+Many of these exchanges aren't legally allowed to operate in the US and many other countries as they don't meet regulation requirements.
 As such, they may freeze accounts and need to withdraw services from users flagged with certain IP addresses quickly - meaning your funds could be frozen on the platform.
 Many Gate.io users reported this issue when the exchange withdrew services from the US some years ago and had little option but to cut their losses.

 In other words, while the major exchanges all collect KYC and report to the IRS - this often protects you as a consumer.
 While the regulations are far from perfect, a tax bill is a small price to pay to know your assets are better protected with compliant and regulated exchanges.